 How many players does it take to beat Zekrom in Pokémon Go?

 With perfect conditions, it is possible for two players to take on Zekrom alone.
-However, that is a lot of pieces that have to fall into place.
-If you're playing with high level players, four should be able to handle this Raid.
+However, moveset really matters here, so if you're unsure of the moveset or know it's a harder set, you shouldn't try to duo this one.
+If you're playing with high level players, four should be able to handle this raid.
 For lower level players, you'll want to aim for at least six.
-The addition of Raid Invitations should make a considerable difference.

 Weather conditions that can impact this Raid include: